 Erased

 Erased is considered a mystery show, but I think it’s much deeper than that.
 Similar to Orange above, the main character knew a classmate who was one of many girls murdered in the past.
-He is given an opportunity to go back to his pre-school self, but with his present mind and memories.
+He is given an opportunity to go back to his younger self, but with his present mind and memories.
 The girl is often alone and is considered weird by the other kids, but knowing what will happen, the main character makes an effort to be her friend and protect her so she wouldn’t be murdered.
-His mom and friends join in his efforts.
+While suspicious at first, his mom and friends join in his efforts.
 We find out her mother is also abusive and neglectful, so this is the first time she is treated with kindness and has friends.
 I won’t spoil the end for you, but it is another show that really makes us think about the loners around us, and how much they need to experience God’s lovingkindness.

 Detective Conan

 If you’re a big fan of shows like Law and Order or Criminal Minds, then this is an episodic murder mystery show for you.
-You can even play along by keeping track of clues and witnesses and see if you can guess right.
-On top of the constanty mysteries is the biggest mystery which I assume has yet to be resolved.
-The main character, which was an up and coming teenage detective, was poisoned and turned into a little kid.
+You can even play along by keeping track of clues and witness statements and see if you can guess the right culprit before the episode is finished.
+On top of these mysteries is the biggest mystery that has yet to be resolved.
+The main character, a popular teenage detective, was poisoned and turned into a little kid.
+Why?
+By who?
+We don’t really know.
 He still got the smarts and deduction skills, but obviously, no one takes him seriously.
-His best girl friend’s dad is a detective, a really sucky one that no one hires.
+His best friend is a girl, and they kinda like each other, but he decides to keep this a secret from her while still trying to protect her.
+Her dad is also a detective, but a really sucky one that no one hires.
 In an effort to explore and find a cure for himself, he ends up following this detective and ‘helping’ him solve mysteries in the meantime.
 The show has over 1000 episodes and is still ongoing.
 I’ve only watched up to about 200 in my teen days, but besides the whole ‘murder’ concept, it is a pretty PG show.

 Gokusen